NODA National Gala and Celebration - now on sale

 Jake Brunger and Pippa Cleary

 As this was my first experience of The Great British Bake Off Musical, it was refreshing to see something so different from the usual musical theatre repertoire.
-Crigglestone Community Theatre Company took on the challenge of staging the West Yorkshire premiere with confidence and imagination, guided by the now well-established creative partnership of Dean Patrick (Director), Wil Jones (Musical Director) and Katie Binns (Choreographer), whose experience working together on several productions was evident throughout.
+Crigglestone Community Theatre Company took on the challenge of staging the Wakefield premiere with confidence and imagination, guided by the now well-established creative partnership of Dean Patrick (Director), Wil Jones (Musical Director) and Katie Binns (Choreographer).
+Having collaborated successfully on several previous productions, the team's experience shone through as they balanced comedy, emotion and spectacle in equal measure.

-Supporting the principals throughout was an energetic television crew who ensured seamless scene transitions and kept the pace of the competition flowing.
-The set, hired from the aptly named Salt & Pepper Productions, worked effectively in recreating the bustling environment of the Bake Off tent.
+Supporting the principals throughout was an energetic television crew, who ensured scene changes were slick and almost invisible.
+Their efficient movement of the excellent set, hired from the aptly named Salt & Pepper Productions, maintained the pace of the competition and recreated the hustle and bustle of television production with impressive precision.

 © NODA CIO.
 All rights reserved.